IBM PowerPC Laptops

 RS/6000 N40 © IBM 1994

-IBM built a range of PowerPC-based RISC laptops in the mid-1990s for technical computing with its own AIX Unix.
-Designed as mobile workstations for early video conferencing, they were meant to augment powerful PowerPC desktops and RS/6000 Unix workstations.
+IBM built a range of PowerPC-based RISC laptops in the mid-1990s for technical computing on IBM AIX Unix.
+Designed as mobile workstations for early video conferencing, they were meant to augment powerful PowerPC desktops and RS/6000 Unix workstations during the RISC world of the 1990s.

 These laptops had the body of a ThinkPad and the soul of a PowerPC for collaborative computing wherever you go.
-There were a few models – the early N40 (with Tadpole), the developer 800 and later, more popular 820, 850 and the last 860.
-Besides AIX Unix, these laptops ran Windows NT 3.5 and planned to support (1990s!)
-OS/2 Warp and Sun Solaris.
+There were several models – early N40 (with Tadpole), the developer 800 and later more popular 820, 850 and the last 860 laptop.

 Model 7007 6020 6040, 7247 6042, 7249 7249